Pre-Conference Workshop Schedule

 Leigh Grasso, Mesa County School District 51

 Join this interactive workshop to learn how to get started in building a personalized, competency-based education system.
 This session is designed for leaders of schools and districts in the planning or early implementation phases of personalized, competency-based education.
 Gain insights into how to build a transparent learning system designed for student success, develop and nurture a culture aimed at continuous improvement, and have the courage to lead systemic transformation of teaching and learning in your school.
-Access tools from Colorado’s District 51, such as their teaching and learning framework, personalized adult learning hubs, and their social and emotional learning framework, and learn how to modify and incorporate these resources as you begin transition to competency education in your own program.
+Access tools such as a teaching and learning framework, personalized adult learning hubs, social and emotional learning framework, and learn how to modify and incorporate these resources as you begin transition to competency education in your own program.

 Building a Successful and High-Quality Online Learning Program (Capacity: 90)